Chrissiku/p2doc-healthcare/README.md

 When a user click on the 'Get Started' button, this prompts the user to select who the user is (doctor | patient | neither)

 **User as a doctor:** when a user selects doctor, he or she is prompted for name, speciality, and year of experience.
+After supplying all of those, the doctor gets connected to the DWA.
+Therefore, on the doctor dashboard the following operations or features can be carried out by the doctor.

+- View the incoming requests from onboarded patients.

+- Accept or Reject incoming requests

+- View the recently booked appointment

+-